qa

 - Test concurrent operations if relevant: can two requests race?

-- Perform the mutation via the UI or API.
+- Perform the action via the UI or API.

-- After the mutation: verify the state changed correctly — right values written, no unintended side effects on related data, timestamps/audit fields updated.
+- After acting: verify the state actually changed — right values written, correct page/view loaded, no unintended side effects on related data, timestamps/audit fields updated.

-- This catches mutations that appear to succeed (200 OK, UI updates) but write wrong values, miss fields, or corrupt related state.
+- This catches actions that appear to succeed (200 OK, UI updates) but write wrong values, miss fields, leave stale state, or fail to remove what should be gone.

 Server-side observability (when available): Changes touch more of the system than what's visible to the user.
 After exercising user-facing flows, check server-side signals for problems that wouldn't surface in the browser or API response.